ZihCode/ZihCode/README.md

 - 🌱 I’m currently learning FT(Fourier); Artificial Intelligence; Music algorithm and so on.

-- 🤔 I’m looking for help with dsp algorithm.
+- 🤔 I’m looking for help with dsp algorithm.Like Wavelet transform, STFT, HHT(Hilbert-Huang Transform) and so on.

 - 💬 Some development experience of the project I have completed can be found on my personal WeChat official account: YiyinValley_